Program manager interviews at Google are really challenging. The questions are difficult, specific to Google, and cover a wide range of topics.

 - Suggest a new product / market segment that Google should develop

 Now that you know what questions to expect, let's focus on how to prepare.
-Here are the four preparation steps we recommend, to help you get an offer as a Google program manager.
+Here are the four preparation steps we recommend, to help you get an offer as a Google (or GCP) program manager.
+For extra tips, take a look at our guide to program manager interview prep.

 3.1 Learn about Google's culture